ziofil/ziofil.github.io/README.md

-A blog about my hobby: not understanding anything about consciousness.
+A blog about my hobby: not understanding consciousness.

 Available at [ziofil.github.io](https://ziofil.github.io).